JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-image iiif region="3006,1130,568,540"
 url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/images/sunflower_distribution_native_introduced.jpg" title="Distribution of _Helianthus_ native (green) and introduced (purple)">
+The history of the sunflower  is enmeshed with mobility that can be charted through the study of plant remains and visual representations, among other sources.
+The earliest known sunflower remains—charred seeds—tell us that humans used domesticated _Helianthus_ in central Tennessee by 5000 BP and parts of eastern North America by 3000 BP.
+It is likely that, in the pre-5000 BP context, humans transported wild sunflowers to their campsites, where they became stabilized and later cultivated.
+That movement was central to plant cultivation and evolution through processes of human selection.
+Still, there is some debate about when domesticated sunflowers were used in present-day Mexico, and whether the plant was cultivated there independently from North America.

+<param ve-image iiif region="3006,1130,568,540"
+url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/images/sunflower_distribution_native_introduced.jpg" title="Distribution of _Helianthus_ native (green) and introduced (purple)">
 The provenance of the sunflowers grown in Eichstätt’s garden and the history the genus _Helianthus_ can be traced back to <span data-click-image-zoomto="1012,783,1953,1859"> North  America </span>.
 As this map shows, the native range of _Helianthus_ stretches from British Columbia to southwest Mexico.
 The earliest known sunflower remains—charred seeds—tell us that humans used cultivated _H. annuus_ in specific regions of North America by 3000 BP (before present).
 The radiant plant portrait was made for inclusion in the florilegium _[Hortus Eystettensis](https://bibdigital.rjb.csic.es/idurl/1/10908)_, a monumental book commissioned by Prince Bishop of Eichstätt to catalog the flowers in his garden.

 <param ve-entity eid="Q171497" aliases="Helianthus annuus" title="sunflower">